airyhq/airy/docs/docs/guides/airy-core-and-rasa.md

 To test the connection write a message to one of your channels: The Airy Core Platform will forward it to your Rasa installation, which will respond using the Airy Core Platform API.
-This is what you will see in the logs of the demo
+This is what you should see in the logs of the demo
 repository:

 <img alt="send message successful connection log" src={useBaseUrl('img/guides/airy-core-and-rasa/success.jpg')} />